-Why we are taking the guesswork out of Insurance and what does this mean for you?
+Why are we taking the guesswork out of insurance, and what does this mean for you?

 What to expect:

 You’ll know exactly what your appointment is going to cost!
-We accept full payment at the time of scheduling, we will file insurance for you, and there won’t be anymore: we’re expecting insurance to pay or based on your benefits or your estimated portion will be…
+We accept full payment at the time of scheduling, we will file insurance for you, and there won’t be anymore: we’re expecting insurance to pay or, based on your benefits or your estimated portion, will be…

 Clear pricing will allow you to budget and know exactly how much will be due when scheduling your services.

-Pay once and you’re done!
+Pay once, and you’re done!
 No follow-up texts, phone calls, or invoices in the mail.
 You pay one time, the day you schedule, and wait for your reimbursement check!

 We’ll still file the claim for you! **

 We are the biggest advocate when it comes to filing and refiling claims.
 We will call and submit claims, x-rays, and charting so that you will maximize your benefits AND you won’t have to spend your time dealing with the insurance company.

 We offer our Perio Membership plan, CareCredit, and cash or credit card!